 Silence can endow a scene with profound or transcendental meanings.

 The interplay between silence and sound can also draw audiences’ attention or highlight a character’s alienation.

 Silence can be unnerving.
 It can also be calming, depending on the dramatic situation.

 Silence can simulate a character’s perspective.
 For instance, silence with muffled ambiance noise is often featured in scenes when realist films take the perspective of characters who survive a bomb attack.
 These characters would suffer, temporarily or permanently, sensorineural hearing dysfunction, due to the blast.

-Akira Kurosawa uses silence creatively in his Throne of Blood and in the “division of the kingdom scene” in his Ran (1985), a samurai adaptation of Shakespeare’s King Lear.
+Akira Kurosawa uses silence creatively in his Throne of Blood (an adaptation of Macbeth, 1957) and in the “division of the kingdom scene” in his Ran (1985),a samurai adaptation of Shakespeare’s King Lear.

 In the opening scene of The Throne of Blood, there is a long sequence showing a barren land enshrouded by fog.
 Without any nondiegetic sound and without a musical soundtrack, the film audience’s attention is directed toward silence and howling wind.

 The camera eventually pans over to a castle, but strikingly there is no human in sight other than a single samurai on horseback rushing toward the castle gates.